-To quit prescription opioids like hydrocodone or Vicodin, percocet, oxycontin, heroin and all narcotics successfully it takes the right knowledge, the right plan and real work to make it happen.
+To quit prescription opioid painkillers like hydrocodone or Vicodin, percocet, oxycontin, heroin and all other narcotics successfully it takes the right knowledge, the right plan and real work to make it happen.

 It’s not easy and many people fail and end up relapsing.
-I hope you don’t have to follow that path, because here’s the 10 mistakes addicts routinely make when trying to quit prescription opioids.
+I hope you don’t have to follow that path.
+Here’s the 10 mistakes addicts routinely make when trying to quit prescription opioids vicodin (hydrocodone) painkillers.

 If you’re not actively engaging in life it’s very easy to rely on bad habits in order to feel good.
 Then when you have a bad habit it becomes very hard to break.

 Not searching for alternative treatments to opioid painkillers to help you deal with legitimate chronic pain.

 having alternative methods to deal with the pain.
 If you take pain killers for pain legitimately prescribed by a doctor and you want to quit, then you need to find different ways to deal with the pain.
 There’s a number of things that can help.

 Not handling opiate detox and withdrawal without positive strategies to prevent relapsing.